Signup/Sign In

 • Whenever you create an array using an array literal, it is initialized with the elements specified in the square bracket.

-Regular Expression is a pattern, used to match a character or string in some text.
+Regular Expression is a bunch of characters defining a pattern, that is used to match a character or string in some text.
 It is created by enclosing the regular expression string between forward slashes.

 var myregexp = /ab+c/; // Regular Expression literal

-var myregexp = new RegExp("abc"); // Regular Expression literal
+var myregexp = new RegExp("abc"); // Regular Expression object

 var games = {cricket :11, chess :2, carom: 4} // Object literal